Redback-Operations/redback-documentation/docs/company-policy/ISMS/endpoint.md

 ### Application Control
 - Only necessary and authorized software may be installed on Redback devices.
-- Scripting environments (e.g., Python, PowerShell) must be used responsibly and only with permission to access sensitive systems.
+- Scripting environments (e.g. Python, PowerShell) must be used responsibly and only with permission to access sensitive systems.
 - Unauthorized software installation is prohibited.

 ### Administrator Privileges